Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Ponte Santa Trinita is a Renaissance bridge with three elegant arches that was rebuilt in the 1500s after the original wooden bridge was damaged during the flooding of the Arno River.
 The views from this bridge are incredible.
 Not only of Pont Vecchio but also it’s one of the best places for people and sunset watching.

-sunset over water and bridge in florence
+sunset over water and bridge in florence, italy

 Ponte Carraia is a Renaissance bridge that features five elegant arches and was also rebuilt in the 1500s after the original wooden bridge suffered the same fate as the bridge to the east, Pont Santa Trinita.